powellgenomicslab/WG2-pipeline-classification-docs/05-azimuth.md

 Further data splitting and classification can be performed within `map_azimuth.R` however, we'll classify cells for each of the partitions we already created.

+> Although the `batch` parameter is provided as an option to perform cell type classification within `map_azimuth.R`, we encourage users to previously split their data by batch using `split.R` and run sequential or parallel jobs for each batch as shown below to reduce RAM memory usage and reduce computation time

+> If `batch` is used, the `future.globals.maxSize` parameter from the `future` package can be manually changed via the `--mem` argument when running `map_azimuth.R`.
+By default, this value is set to infinity to allow complete use of the allocated memory for each CPU.
+However, users may experience issues depending on the computing infrastructure.
+This value therefore can be changed in these cirmunstances.
+The `--mem` value must be in Gb.

 We can classify each batch within a loop using `map_azimuth.R` as follows: